-All content placed on Reserves Direct must comply with U.S. Copyright law.
+All content placed on Course Reserves must comply with U.S. Copyright law.
 No one should post content consisting of copyrighted material or portions of copyrighted material without first:

 - determining that the content falls within the public domain,

 - obtaining permission from the copyright owner, or

 - determining, after a reasonable analysis, that the content is a fair use for which permission is not required.

 If you are a Canvas user interested in posting content (journal articles, book chapters, etc.) for which you do not own the copyright, please work through the Course Reserves system, and our library staff will assist you with permissions, fair use, public domain, and other issues.
 A link to your reserves list can be created and placed directly into your Canvas course.
 For more information, contact the Reserves Team in Woodruff Library or the Reserves unit in your library.

 Please be aware that the Libraries review all materials uploaded to Course Reserves in order to determine if those materials fall within Fair Use and our license agreements.
 The Libraries will seek and pay permissions for materials when appropriate based on our guidelines.

 The public domain refers to material not protected by copyright.
 Anyone can use material in the public domain without permission.
 Some material, such as that created by an employee of the U.S. federal government, in their official capacity, automatically enters the public domain upon creation.
 However, most material enters the public domain due to the expiration of the copyright term.
 Generally, any material published in the United States prior to 1923 or published outiside the United States prior to 1909 is in the public domain and can be used without permission.